TopBiketoursPortugal/TopBikeToursPortugal/content/pages/home/index.en.md

   title: Walking & Hiking Holiday tours in Portugal
 toursection:
   description: "## Popular hiking tours in Portugal"
-  descriptionafter: >-
-    ***Walking & Hiking tours in Portugal**:* \
+  descriptionafter: "**Walking & Hiking tours in Portugal**:  In our walking &

-    In our walking & hiking holidays tours, don´t expect any car transfer between routes.
+    hiking holidays tours, don´t expect any car transfer between routes.
 We believe that a true walking & hiking tour vacation week without any mechanical help is the best way to enjoy nature.
-Be with yourself and cherish the moment you are in.
+Be with yourself and cherish the moment you are in."
   heading: |-
     ## NORTH TO SOUTH